FreightWaves Ratings cuts through the noise of freight technology product reviews to make you a smarter buyer

 Develop a plan for regular vehicle safety inspections and maintenance to make sure vehicles are in good health.
 Regular vehicle maintenance can prevent costly breakdowns and unexpected accidents from faulty equipment.

-Maintenance costs are a relatively small investment in overall fleet safety.
+Maintenance costs are a relatively small investment in overall safety.
 Things like brake maintenance and safety days can save companies thousands of dollars.
-Daily and monthly maintenance procedures can help with drivers’ safety while giving them responsibility over some fleet safety concerns.
+Daily and monthly maintenance procedures can help with drivers’ safety while giving them responsibility over some safety concerns.

 Save lives with a fleet safety program